 Bottom line: If you’re approaching 65, or are younger and qualify, looking into your various Medicare options may be your best health coverage option.

 A major medical insurance plan isn’t your only option.
-You can choose to add the following insurance plans to help with some costs that aren’t covered by your main medical insurance.
+You can choose to add the following insurance plans to help with some costs that aren’t covered by your medical insurance.

-Hospital and doctor fixed indemnity insurance, often called fee for service insurance or fixed benefit insurance, pays a set amount of money after you receive specific covered medical services.
+Hospital and doctor fixed indemnity insurance, often called fee for service insurance or fixed benefit insurance, pays a set benefit after you receive specific covered medical services.

-Bottom line: Worried that high deductibles or other out-of-pocket costs from your main health plan will turn it into less affordable health insurance for you?
+Bottom line: Worried that high deductibles or other out-of-pocket costs from your health insurance plan will turn it into less affordable health insurance for you?
 A fixed indemnity plan might help.

-Bottom line: If you’re worried that injury or illness might strain your finances, adding one of these plans to your health care coverage may be in order.
+Bottom line: If you’re worried that injury or illness might affect your budget, adding one of these plans to your health care coverage may be helpful.

 Last Updated: 02.09.2018 12:01AM ET Y0066_171215_053222 Accepted

 3 Plans are insured through UnitedHealthcare Insurance Company or one of its affiliated companies, a Medicare Advantage organization with a Medicare contract.
 Enrollment in the plan depends on the plan’s contract renewal with Medicare.

 4 THIS PLAN PROVIDES LIMITED BENEFITS.
 This is a supplement to health insurance and is not a substitute for the minimum essential coverage required by the Affordable Care Act (ACA).
 Lack of major medical coverage (or other minimum essential coverage) may result in an additional payment with your taxes for 2018.